EFSCOIN/Efscoin/README.md

 <sup>*NOTE: The list of OSes in this image is indicative only.
 It will vary according to your Raspberry Pi model and the availability of OSes on our remote download repository.</sup>

 ### About
-On first boot NOOBS will repartition your SD card and allow you to select which OSes you want to install from a list.
+On first boot EFSCOIN will repartition your SD card and allow you to select which OSes you want to install from a list.
 This OS list is automatically generated from both locally available OSes (i.e. those contained in the `/os` directory on disk) or those available from our remote repository (network connection required).

 Only the latest version of each OS will ever be displayed meaning that you can be sure that you have installed the most up-to-date release of your selected OS.

 On any subsequent boot you can then press the SHIFT key to enter the NOOBS interface and easily reinstall your choice of OSes.

-The NOOBS interface provides the following functionality:
+The EFSCOIN interface provides the following functionality:
 - <b>Install</b>: Installs the selected OSes onto your SD card.
 Changing this selection erases all OSes currently installed.
 - <b>Edit Config</b>: Opens a text editor allowing the cmdline and config for the selected installed OS to be edited.
 - <b>Online Help</b>: [Networking Required] Open a browser that displays the Raspberry Pi Help page ( http://www.raspberrypi.org/help/ ), allowing people to quickly access help and troubleshooting.
-- <b>Exit</b>: Quits NOOBS and reboots the Pi into the OS boot menu.
+- <b>Exit</b>: Quits EFSCOIN and reboots the Efs into the OS boot menu.
 - <b>Language Selection</b>: Allows you to select the language to be displayed.
 - <b>Keyboard Layout Selection</b>: Allows you to select the keyboard layout to be used.
-- <b>Display Mode Selection</b>: By default, NOOBS will output over HDMI at your display's preferred resolution, even if no HDMI display is connected.
+- <b>Display Mode Selection</b>: By default, EFSCOIN will output over HDMI at your display's preferred resolution, even if no HDMI display is connected.
 If you do not see any output on your HDMI display or are using the composite output, press 1, 2, 3 or 4 on your keyboard to select HDMI preferred mode, HDMI safe mode, composite PAL mode or composite NTSC mode respectively.

 Note that all user settings (language, keyboard layout, display mode) will persist between reboots and will also be automatically passed to the installed OSes.
 This means that if you can see the NOOBS interface on your display device then you should be able to see the OS CLI/GUI when it boots too!
 ### Setup